A0302fanny/A0302fanny/README.md

 - 👀 I’m interested in joining this app
 - 🌱 I’m currently learning to this project
 - 💞️ I’m looking to collaborate on e-meeeting
-- 📫 How to reach me ...
+- 📫 one could reach me on angeliquefunny12@gmail.com

 <!---
 A0302fanny/A0302fanny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.